MinchinWeb/blog.minchin.ca/content/20101105-leif-erikson-photo-35-project-365.md

-Title: Eric the Red -- Photo 35 -- Project 365
+Title: Leif Eríkson -- Photo 35 -- Project 365
 Date: 2010-11-05 9:12
+Modified 2016-08-08 19:38
 Author: Wm.
 Minchin
 Tags: Iceland, Project 365
+Redirect: eric-the-red-photo-35-project-365
-Slug: eric-the-red-photo-35-project-365
+Slug: leif-erikson-photo-35-project-365
 Location: Hallgrímskirkja, Reykjavik, Iceland
 Image: images/project-365/2010-09-19 - P365 - IMG_2903.JPG

 Welcome to Iceland!
-In the foreground is Iceland's most famous residents, Eric the Red (the statue is a gift given by the US to Iceland in 1930), and in the background is the tallest building in Iceland and one of Reykjavik best known landmarks, [Hallgrimskirkja](http://www.sacred-destinations.com/iceland/reykjavik-hallgrimskirkja).
+In the foreground is Iceland's most famous residents, <del>Eric the Red</del> Leif Eríkson
+(the statue is a gift given by the US to Iceland in 1930), and in the background is the tallest building in Iceland and one of Reykjavik best known landmarks, [Hallgrimskirkja](http://www.sacred-destinations.com/iceland/reykjavik-hallgrimskirkja).